bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 They work by using the `HTTP_IF_NONE_MATCH` and `HTTP_IF_MODIFIED_SINCE` headers to pass back and forth both a unique content identifier and the timestamp of when the content was last changed.
 If the browser makes a request where the content identifier (etag) or last modified since timestamp matches the server's version then the server only needs to send back an empty response with a not modified status.

 It is the server's (i.e. our) responsibility to look for a last modified timestamp and the if-none-match header and determine whether or not to send back the full response.
-With conditional-get support in Rails this is a pretty easy task:
+With conditional-get support in Quails this is a pretty easy task:

 ```ruby
 class ProductsController < ApplicationController